LionyxML/emacs-kick/README.md

 Both methods will install all necessary packages and apply the configuration.

+**NOTE**: You will be prompted to install Tree-sitter grammars and download some fonts (this configuration uses Nerd Fonts by default).
+While you can choose to do this later, it is highly recommended to complete these steps during the installation process for the best experience!

 3. **Set terminal mode by default**:

 **Note on Emacs TUI/GUI**: Emacs automatically adapts to either